Quantum speed limit for observables from quantum asymmetry: Speed and quantum asymmetry

 and hence the quantum speed is experimentally accessible.
 In fact, the weak value $K_{\rm w}(x|\varrho(t))$ can be directly observed in experiments, either using a weak measurement followed by a strong projection measurement \cite{Aharonov1988PRL,Wiseman2002PRA,Lundeen2005PLA,Jozsa2007PRA}, or using other methods without using weak measurements \cite{Johansen2007PLA,Vallone2016PRL,Cohen2018PRA,Wagner2024QST,Chiribella2024PRR}.

 Hence, both sides of Eq. (\ref{the optimal speed of expectation value is upper bounded by the average imaginary weak value}) can be in principle inferred directly in experiment, whilst involving optimization, respectively, over all unitaries on and all orthonormal bases of the Hilbert space.
-Such optimizations can be implemented using the presently available NISQ hardware using hybrid quantum-classical variational quantum algorithm \cite{Cerezo2021NRP}.
-Recently, the imaginary part of the weak value has been argued to indicate quantum contextuality via weak measurement with postselection \cite{Kunjwal2019PRA}.
-In this sense, Eq. (\ref{the optimal speed of expectation value is upper bounded by the average imaginary weak value}) thus shows that the quantum contextuality is necessary for a nonvanishing quantum speed of expectation value, and conversely, a nonvanishing quantum speed of expectation value is sufficient to indicate quantum contextuality.
+Such optimizations can be implemented using the presently available NISQ hardware by employing hybrid quantum-classical variational quantum algorithm \cite{Cerezo2021NRP}.
+Recently, the imaginary part of the weak value has been argued to indicate quantum contextuality via weak measurement with postselection \cite{Kunjwal2019PRA} and a notion of epistemic restriction underlying quantum uncertainty \cite{Budiyono:2021aa}.
+In this sense, Eq. (\ref{the optimal speed of expectation value is upper bounded by the average imaginary weak value}) thus shows that the quantum contextuality and epistemic restriction are necessary for a nonvanishing quantum speed of expectation value, and conversely, a nonvanishing quantum speed of expectation value is sufficient to indicate quantum contextuality and epistemic restriction.
 The imaginary part of the weak value $K_{\rm w}(x|\varrho(t))$ can also be interpreted as a disturbance due to the weak measurement of $K$ \cite{Aharonov2005PRA,Dressel2012PRA}.
 Hence, according to Eq.~\eqref{the optimal speed of expectation value is upper bounded by the average imaginary weak value}, the sensitivity of the state due to weak measurement of $K$ gives an upper bound to the speed of the expectation value of $K$ under unitary dynamics.